eigenhombre/llbb/README.md

     !5 = !{!"Apple clang version 15.0.0 (clang-1500.3.9.4)"}

 There's a lot of stuff there, but most of it looks like metadata we can ignore for the time being.
+(Note that most of the time I will write `clang` to indicate we are doing something LLVM-specific, and `cc` to indicate more general behavior, though on my system the two are the same:

+    $ cc
+    clang: error: no input files

-How about a minimal function?
+What would a minimal function look like?

     $ clang -S -emit-llvm minfun.c -o minfun.ll
     $ cat minfun.ll